Chapter 13.40

 A. Director.
 The director or a designee/inspector shall administer and enforce this chapter and shall be referred to as the director.

 B. Inspection Authority.
-The director is directed and authorized to develop an inspection program for stormwater facilities and existing sites with the potential to generate pollutants, including all facilities operating under a stormwater maintenance permit.
+The director is directed and authorized to develop an inspection program for private stormwater facilities, and existing public, commercial and industrial sites with the potential to generate pollutants.

 C. Plan, Manual, and Inspection Schedule.
-All activities and facilities which are subject to this chapter shall, as a condition of the stormwater maintenance permit, submit a permanent maintenance plan, maintenance and operations manual, and an inspection schedule, which shall be subject to the approval of the director.
-Compliance with the plan, maintenance manual and inspection schedule shall be a condition of the stormwater maintenance permit.
+All activities and facilities which are subject to this chapter shall submit a permanent maintenance plan, maintenance and operations manual, and an inspection schedule, which shall be subject to the approval of the director.
+Compliance with the plan, maintenance manual and inspection schedule shall be a condition of project approval.

 D. Previously Constructed Facilities.
-This chapter shall apply to stormwater facilities which were legally constructed without a stormwater maintenance permit issued pursuant to this chapter, to the extent permitted and required by the manual.
+This chapter shall apply to stormwater facilities which were legally constructed to the extent permitted and required by the manual.
 The facilities shall be subject to inspection for compliance with the original conditions of approval and the applicable standards of this chapter.
 (Ord.
-2015-22 § 2 (Exh.
-B), 2022; Ord.
-1687-10 § 2 (Exh.
-B (part)), 2010)
+2068-24 § 2 (Att.
+B), 2024)

 A. Inspection.
-The inspector is authorized to inspect during regular working hours and at other reasonable times all stormwater drainage systems and existing sites with the potential to generate pollutants within the city to determine compliance with the provisions of this chapter.
-The following schedule shall apply:
+The director is authorized to inspect during regular working hours and at other reasonable times all private stormwater drainage systems, BMPs, and existing public, commercial, and industrial sites with the potential to generate pollutants within the city to determine compliance with the provisions of this chapter.
+The director shall establish a master list of all known stormwater facilities that are not owned by the city.

-3. Facilities which the director has reason to believe are not being maintained or operated consistent with the stormwater maintenance permit or as previously permitted or designed, may be inspected by the director at any time, as set forth below.
+3. Facilities which the director has reason to believe are not being maintained or operated consistent with permit approvals or as designed, may be inspected by the director at any time, as set forth below.

 B. Procedures.
 Prior to making any inspections, the inspector shall present identification credentials, state the reason for the inspection and request entry.